Genoa harbor waterfront buildings

 Spianata di Castelletto

 The only thing better than a killer view of the water is a killer view of the water during sunset.
-If you don’t have the stamina to climb stairs, you can take the elevator up (I believe €2 each way, but don’t quote me!).
-Otherwise, save that cash for a gelato (from Antica Gelateria Guarino) or Sicilian granita (from Don Paolo) once you’re up at the top.
+If you donโ€™t have the stamina to climb stairs, you can take the elevator up (I believe โ‚ฌ2 each way, but donโ€™t quote me!
+In any case, make sure to validate your elevator ticket before going up, or you could get fined a hefty (and pretty unfair) fee!).
+The exact location of the elevator is here.
+Otherwise, save that cash for a gelato (from Antica Gelateria Guarino) or Sicilian granita (from Don Paolo) once youโ€™re up at the top.
 Grab your treat, and find an empty bench with your preferred view.
 This area is rather lively, with locals and visitors alike enjoying the view.

 View of Genoa and Ligurian Sean from Spianata de Castelletto.